glocq/galatea-legacy/README.markdown

 ```
 apt install libinput-dev
 ```

-You will also need a recent enough version of CMake
+1. You will also need a recent enough version of CMake:
 ```
 apt install cmake
 ```